nkchai/Datawarehousing/azure-blob/Readme.md

     ![](./images/account-name.png)

-5. Check all the details and click on `create`.
+5. Check all the details and click on `Create`.

     ![](./images/create.png)